- Purpose and lawful basis for processing

 If you are required to pay a fee, we need to take certain personal information from you during the course of the process.
 This includes the name and contact details of the person who is responsible for paying the fee and your Data Protection Officer (DPO) if you have one.
 We’ll also take payment information including account details if you are paying via direct debit.

 We need contact information to send fee payment reminders and to raise any queries we may have about your payment and to send you additional information to help you comply with the legislation we oversee.

 We may also contact you if we have a query outside the fee process, about how your organisation processes personal data, if we don’t have a separate contact point for queries.

-We include some of the information you provide in a register of fee payers, which we make publicly available on our website and download as a dataset.
+We include some of the information you provide in a register of fee payers, which we make publicly available to search on our website and download as a dataset.

 This will include the name and address of your organisation.
 As a controller, you are required to make an address available for data subjects to easily make contact with you in the event that they want to exercise their rights or ask you questions.